mdelobelle/metadatamenu/docs/settings.md

 If `max` (float) is defined, you won't be able to set or change the value of the field with a value greater than `max` (an error will be displayed)

 ### `File`, `MultiFile` options
 `Dataview query` accepts a call to the api function dv.pages that will return pages from your vault according to this function.
+Dataview api can be accessed with the `dv` variable, and the current page (dv.page object) is available with the `current` variable

 you’ll have to use dv.pages function explained here : https://blacksmithgu.github.io/obsidian-dataview/api/code-reference/#dvpagessource